zumasys/docs/site/jbase/compilation/single-object-build/README.md

 Rebuild all the currently installed JELF shared objects.
 This options uses the meta-data inside the JELF shared object to determinate what options were used for the compilation, and will re-compile accordingly.
 By default, this command will simply scan and report without doing any actual compilations, allowing you to see what will be rebuilt and any problems.
 You can then re-run the command with the --apply option to force a multi-thread rebuild of all your sources.

-Below is an example of running **without** the --apply option, some lines ommitted for brevity.
+Below is an example of running **without** the --apply option, some lines omitted for brevity.
 We can see there is one warning because a source has changed and hasn't been re-compiled and catalog'ed since.

 ```
 jelf rebuild